Jusedawg/HyperManage/README.md

 # HyperManage
 ## a.k.a.
 Rearchitector a.k.a.
 Infinite Nudge a.k.a.
 Micro Manage a.k.a.
-Area ACtions
+Area Actions

 The name will likely become something else unless everyone comes to their senses and combines all these mods together into one mod.